 If the user using the web security scanner is unable to exploit a particular web application vulnerability due to lack of knowledge or experience, such vulnerability is considered as false positive and will never be fixed.

 Business owners and Chief Security Officer might be wondering which is the best option for securing their web applications; invest in a web application security scanner that can be used by own employees or hire a professional penetration tester?
 And if we invest in a web application security scanner, do we have the right employee to verify its findings?

 First, it is important to point out that web application security scanners are never going to replace professional penetration testers, but penetration testers will never be as efficient as automated scanners.
 In a website penetration test, both software and humans are required.
 Through automation and modern technology are allowing us to automate much more, thus penetration tests require much less human intervention.

 The most productive and cost effective web application security solution is a web application security scanner with Proof-Based Scanning technology; the scanner can automatically verify its findings by exploiting the identified vulnerabilities and present the user with a proof of exploitation.
 The benefits of having such a scanner are multifold; security tests will consume much less time and your employees do not need to have years of hacking experience to verify the results.

 Netsparker is the first web application security scanner on the market that has such exploitation engine.
 Also, the exploitation is safe and read-only, so there is no chance of corrupting data or disrupting the website service because of it.
-With this type of heuristic and automated technology businesses can easily reduce the costs of their web security program while improve the security posture of all their web assets.
+With this type of heuristic and automated technology, businesses can easily reduce the costs of their web security program while improving the security posture of all their web assets.